CryptoPlazaHQ/worker/Api/howto_run.md

 *   **Alembic Migrations (for Schema Evolution):** If you are developing and need to apply schema changes (migrations) after the initial setup, you would use Alembic.
 Ensure your `alembic.ini` is correctly configured to connect to your database.
 For initial setup, this step is not required.

+## 4.1.
+Creating the Initial Admin User (CLI)

+Before you can use the API's administrative features (like generating client API keys), you need to create your first admin user.
+This is done via a command-line script for security and ease of setup.

+1.  **Navigate to the project root:**
+    Ensure you are in the project root directory (`C:\Users\DELL\Desktop\dashboards`).
+2.  **Run the admin user creation script:**
+    ```bash
+    # Ensure your virtual environment is active and you are in the project root
+    python create_admin_user.py
+    ```
+    Follow the prompts to enter your desired admin username and a strong password.
+This script will create the first administrator user in your database.

 ## 5. Running the API Server

 Now you can start the API!
 The `run_api.py` script (located in the project root) is the single entry point for starting the FastAPI application and will also handle initial database schema creation.